Xicana Ph.D. is a place for the defiant and unapologetic.

 I am a long time activist, educator, and leader in my community.

-You can find more about the work I do including education and poetry/creative writing related work at:
+If you are interested in having me present or speak at your college/university/school or organization, please contact me!
+I also provided editing/coaching for dissertation writers.
+You can also find more about the work I do including education and poetry/creative writing related work at http://www.irenesanchezphd.com

-To support my work please go to: PayPal.me/xicanaphd
+To support my work please donate at: PayPal.me/xicanaphd